Visual-Vincent/InputHelper/README.md

 # InputHelper
-A .NET friendly library for simulating mouse and keyboard input.
+A .NET friendly library for handling, simulating and intercepting mouse and keyboard input.

 # Documentation
 See the project's [Wiki page](https://github.com/Visual-Vincent/InputHelper/wiki).